treverhines/RBF/docs/source/index.rst

 * An algorithm for generating Radial Basis Function Finite Difference (RBF-FD) weights.
 This is used for solving large scale PDEs over irregular domains.
-* A Node generation algorithm which can be used for solving PDEs with the spectral RBF method or the RBF-FD method.
+* A node generation algorithm which can be used for solving PDEs with the spectral RBF method or the RBF-FD method.
 * Halton sequence generator.
 * Computational geometry functions (e.g. point in polygon testing) for